pyscript/docs/docs/user-guide/architecture.md

   defined moments in the page lifecycle, provide a means of calling user defined functions to modify and enhance PolyScript's default behaviour.
 * [Multiple interpreters](https://pyscript.github.io/polyscript/#interpreter-features)
-  (in addition to Pyodide and MicroPython, PolyScript works with Lua and Ruby - although these are beyond the scope of this project).
+  (in addition to Pyodide and MicroPython, PolyScript works with R, Lua and Ruby - although these are beyond the scope of this project).

 PolyScript may become important if you encounter problems with PyScript.
 You should investigate PolyScript if any of the following is true about your